hRobert12/My-games/README.md

 ##Updates:

-(Note: updates in the futre will be in the release notes.)
+(Note: updates in the futre will be in the release notes, and these programs will get a gui soon, so stay tuned!)

 Re-added homescreen w/ options